Non-resident landlords

 • someone you have nominated to act on your behalf.

-You may also be entitled to personal credits, even when these are chargeable and assessable in the name of the collection agent.
+A non-resident landlord may be entitled to a portion of personal credits, reliefs or deductions.
+This may apply even when the income is chargeable and assessable in the name of the collection agent.

 If you are a collection agent for a non-Irish resident corporate landlord, you must register for Corporation Tax (CT).